UmmH3/malaria-health/README.md

 * Had initial hurdle of loading the merged datyaset onto the EDA notebook.
 I found out i was using the wrong path name, i assumed it was required but it wasn't because it had alraedy been saved in jupyter so coukld load directly.
 * Had to change the data type for the Estimated death and Estmated Cases when initially loaded on Tableau to integer because it was still in object.

+## EVALUATION:
+Summary of Findings
+Malaria Incidence and Cases: The overall trend shows a gradual decline in reported malaria cases and incidence rates from 2010 to 2018.

+* Limitations:
+There were certain limitations to this analysis due to no data specific to regions in Nigeria,so unable to carry out analysis by region.

+Seasonal data would have been ideal to  provide insight into seasonal trend.
+This plays a part in mosquito breeding.

+Inconsistent Data Reporting: Some years and regions have missing or underreported malaria cases.

+Recommendations:
+Improving Data Quality by strengthening malaria surveillance systems to enable better decision-making.

 ## Main Data Analysis Libraries
 The project consists of the following Python scripts: